-The Commission-approved plan for Allegheny Power which began in 2006 provides a transition from capped rates by allowing phased-in annual rate increases.
+^{}The Commission-approved plan for Allegheny Power which began in 2006 provides a transition from capped rates by allowing phased-in annual rate increases.
 The decline in the expected increase from the 12/30/2008 to 3/30/2009 estimates is due in part to a 1/01/2009 rate increase of approximately 12% for residential and commercial customers, and 14% for industrial customers.
-With the rate increase already in place for 2010, the expected remaining increase for Allegheny Power's customers would be 11% for residential customers, 10% for commercial customers and 6% for industrial customers.
+With the rate increase already in place for 2010, the expected remaining increase for Allegheny Power's customers would be 14% for residential customers, 13% for commercial customers and 10% for industrial customers.

 As noted, the numbers above may be different than those released or used by utilities and consumer advocates because of differences in models or what is being measured and identified.
-For example, PPL and Allegheny have completed auctions and purchased significant portions of the loads, have published actual winning bid prices from their competitive auction, and projected future default service prices for certain customer classes.
-More specifically, PPL has purchased about 87 percent of the load for residential and some commercial customers.
+For example, PPL and Allegheny have completed auctions and purchased significant portions of the loads, have published actual winning bid prices from their competitive auction, and for future default service prices for certain customer classes.
+More specifically, PPL has purchased 100 percent of the load for its customers except for large customers.
+PPL will conduct an additional auction to provide an hourly price for its large customers that do not select PPL's fixed priced serve or chose an alternative electric generation supplier.
 Allegheny has purchased about 50 percent of the load for residential customers.